Originally published October 2012 and republished with the express permission of the author.

 Being open about your own feelings can help too.
 You might start a conversation in this way, “Breastfeeding is really important to me, and it hurts when you say I’m nursing too often.
 I really need your support.
 Can we talk about this?
 I want to understand better what you are concerned about.”

 Focus on YOUR priorities.
 Yes, yours.
 If other people want things done, well, then maybe they can pitch in and do them.
-Right now, you are mothering yourself while you mother your baby, and, frankly, that can take a lot of time.
+Right now, you are nurturing yourself while you nurture your baby, and, frankly, that can take a lot of time.

 Teresa Pitman has been a La Leche League Leader for 40 years.
 She is one of the co-authors of the LLLI books The Womanly Art of Breastfeeding and Sweet Sleep and is the author of 16 other books with a 17th book coming out in January 2019 (on starting solids!).
 She is the mother of four grown children and the grandmother of ten.